 “This is bad,” hoisting up the messy pile.
 “It will not work.”
 He shook his head darkly.

-We giggled nervously and looked around at one another… who among us 12 or so novices had created the failure dough?
+We giggled nervously and looked around at one another… who among us 12 novices had created the failure dough?
 Who was the phenom?
-Only time would tell.

-Learning as an adult can be hard… humbling, even.
+Learning as an adult can be hard… and humbling.

 My recent pastry-making class at the Cordon Bleu here in Paris was a good reminder that no beginner is ever good at anything.
-And before you become good at something, the learning process is a challenge all itself.
+Becoming good at something requires pushing through the challenges of learning.

 Get Comfortable Being Uncomfortable

 So much of what we don’t like in life is simply discomfort.
-We become used to our routines, our friends, our home, our favorite foods, our way of life… and once we do, we don’t like to try new things.
-Because it wouldn’t be as easy… it would be uncomfortable.
-(Hence the proverbial comfort zone.)
+We become used to our routines, our friends, our home, our favorite foods, our way of life… and, once we do, we don’t like those things to change.

 In the fitness world, this is called “plateauing.”
-You do the same workout so much that your body no longer sees it as a workout—it’s no longer a challenge, it’s just an everyday activity.
-Your body takes it in stride and you cease to lose weight, maybe even put some more back on.
+Do the same workout enough and your body no longer sees it as a workout.
+It’s no longer a challenge but an everyday activity.
+Your body ceases to benefit in the same ways.

-To overcome this inevitable pitfall, any good fitness trainer knows you need to change things regularly.
+To avoid this, a fitness trainer will tell you to change things up regularly.
 Which doesn’t feel good.
-You have to push your body to do something it doesn’t usually do, so it feels awkward, it burns, you lose your balance, your joints pop, breathing is difficult… and none of that is desirable in itself.
+You have to push your body to do something it doesn’t usually do, which feels awkward.
+Your joints can ache, your muscles can burn, breathing can be difficult… and none of that is very fun.

 You’ve become comfortable being uncomfortable.

-So don’t fret that it takes time to adapt and integrate… to figure out exactly which part of town you want to live in… which local delicacy to relish (and which, perhaps, to avoid)…
+So don’t fret that it takes time to adapt and integrate… to figure out in which part of town you want to live… which local delicacy to relish (and which, perhaps, to avoid)…